gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Public is the public subnet range to create (used for bastion, NAT gateways, and load balancers).
-Optional for private clusters or BYO worker subnets (public LB subnets are discovered via tags).</p>
+<p>Public is the public subnet range to create (used for bastion, NAT gateways, and load balancers).<br />Optional for private clusters or BYO worker subnets (public LB subnets are discovered via tags).</p>
 </td>
 </tr>
 <tr>